isomerpages/moe-bendemeersec/_languages-and-humanities/Mother Tongue/Chinese Language.md

 ![Mid-Autumn Festival](/images/Departments/cl-midautumn-06.jpg)

 <p style="text-align:justify">Various level activities were also planned to cultivate students’ appreciation of the Chinese culture.
-The Secondary one students created bookmarks using proverbs about the moon.
-The Secondary two students designed posters about the Mid-Autumn Festival.
+The Secondary 1 students created bookmarks using proverbs about the moon.
+The Secondary 2 students designed posters about the Mid-Autumn Festival.
 The Secondary 3 students researched on topics and designed information sheets to introduce the traditions, customs and food related to the Mid-Autumn festival.
 These works of art produced by the students were displayed at the school foyer to showcase students’ learning.</p>

 ![Mid-Autumn Festival](/images/Departments/cl-midautumn-01.jpg)